SD995/Mini-RAG/README.md

 Open **http://127.0.0.1:5000** in a browser.
 Submit a question such as:

-*“What is the pricing structure used by Indecimal?”*
+*“what is the pricing package of Indecimal?”*

 (The answer will only reflect content present in your indexed PDFs.)